ysakui/YSTransition/README.md

 YSTransition
 ============

-Custom UIViewController &amp; UINavigationController with transition from Right, Left, Top, Bottom
+Custom UIViewController &amp; UINavigationController with transition from Right, Left, Top and Bottom

 ## YSViewController
 Customized presentViewController from Right, Left, Top and Bottom